olivier7delf/carpooling-ror/README.md

 This project integrates notions of:
 - Blockchain, based on the project  https://github.com/olivier7delf/carpooling-poc
-- Web using web3.js and Ruby on Rails
+- Web using web3.js and Ruby on Rails, website: https://carpooling-ror.herokuapp.com/

 The UI is meant to test functionalities in test and production environments.
 If you are interested in UI design with RoR & bootstrap (No blockchain): https://github.com/olivier7delf/Bro-Bet

 Tech:
 - Blockchain: